emilpriver/go-hugo-portfolio/content/blog/rust/macros-in-rust.md

 - `meta`: a meta item; meta items refer to information about the code that’s not part of the code but which is used by the compiler.
 - `tt`: a single token tree; single token trees are sequences of one or more tokens that can be treated as a single unit when expanding macros.
 - `vis`: a `Visibility` qualifier; visibility qualifiers are used to control the visibility and accessibility of items, such as functions, structs, enums, and modules.
 Two of these visibility qualifiers in Rust are `pub` and `pub(crate)`.
 You can read more about this [here](https://doc.rust-lang.org/reference/visibility-and-privacy.html).

+### Procedural macros

+This article focuses mainly on declarative macros, which are defined using `macro_rules!`.
+It's also worth mentioning procedural macros, which are widely used and provide a powerful way to extend the Rust programming language.
+For example, procedural macros can be used to add custom behaviors to structs and to generate boilerplate code using `#[derive(Serialize)]`.
+This type of procedural macro expands to an implementation of the `Serialize` trait, meaning that the struct will automatically be serialized when it is used with a serialization library.
+As a result, procedural macros can be very useful for speeding up development time.
+For more information, see the Rust docs [here](https://doc.rust-lang.org/reference/procedural-macros.html).
+They provide a detailed overview of how to create and use procedural macros, as well as the various features and advantages of using them.

 ## Defining a simple macro